 Neurofibrillary tangles (which are technically described as 'aggregates of hyperphosphorylated tau protein') are commonly known as a primary marker of.
-Their presence is also found in numerous other diseases - generally known as tauopathies.
+They are also prevalent in numerous other diseases - generally known as tauopathies.
 Little is known about their exact relationship to the different pathologies.

 They are currently controversial because it's not known if they are causing disease, or simply a symptom of it.